-• If evidence confirms the allegations, the WCU Vice President for Student Support will then implement appropriate disciplinary action.
-Any person found responsible for violating the sexual misconduct policy
+If evidence confirms the allegations, the WCU Vice President for Student Support will then implement appropriate disciplinary action.
+Any person found responsible for violating the sexual misconduct policy will likely receive a recommended sanction ranging from a warning to expulsion or termination, depending on the severity of the incident.

-• The victim of a sexual offense will also be notified of any disciplinary action taken.
+The victim of a sexual offense will also be notified of any disciplinary action taken.

 The university will make every effort to ensure the safety and well-being of the victim and the accused.
-Where necessary and if available the university will increase monitoring or security, change housing facilities, alter student work schedules, alter academic schedules, access academic support such as tutoring, and issue nocontact orders.
+Where necessary and if available the university will increase monitoring or security, change housing facilities, alter student work schedules, alter academic schedules, access academic support such as tutoring, and issue no-contact orders.